Terkea/flask_api_template/readme.md

 ```

 ## Getting started
 First of all we have to establish a connection with the database.
-To do so fill those fields which can be found inside `app/__init__.py`
+To do so fill those fields which can be found inside `app/__init__.py` with your credentials.
 ```python
 # DATABASE CREDENTIALS
 ENGINE = 'mysql'